 - There is no guarantee that the police will go to your home.

 - After a certain number of false alarms, the police won't respond to any call-outs.

 Maintaining your home alarm

-With any standard burglar alarm, regular maintenance should highlight and reduce defects, give you peace of mind, and give you more redress if something goes wrong - 35% of Which? members with a burglar alarm have their alarm maintained.
+With any standard burglar alarm, regular maintenance should highlight and reduce defects, give you peace of mind, and give you more redress if something goes wrong - 79% of the alarm owners we surveyed have their alarm maintained.

 If you get a burglar alarm maintenance contract, your alarm will be checked once a year (twice a year if you have a police-monitoring contract) either remotely or by an installer coming to your home.

 Costs for this vary, particularly as you can get different levels of maintenance, such as additional free call-outs or parts included.
 Our page on burglar alarm costs details what we found when we called a number of different installers for quotes, and shows you how you can potentially save nearly £400 on your alarm system and installation.

 Having your alarm system professionally maintained can help tackle any problems with false alarms.
 It is also a requirement for some insurance companies, and if you have a monitoring contract.